 - Courses dropped from the time of registration through the fourteenth calendar day of the term do not need additional approval to be processed. - The fourteenth calendar day of the term is the last day to drop a course.
-In an instance when the fourteenth day falls on a weekend or holiday, the last day to drop a course will be the preceding business day.
+In an instance when the fourteenth day falls on a weekend or holiday, the last day to drop a course is the preceding business day.

-Withdrawing from a course
+Withdrawing from a course in person

-- The Withdrawal period for regularly scheduled courses begins each term the day after the Last Day to Drop a Course and ends on the thirty-fifth (35) instructional day.
-The Withdrawal period for flexibly scheduled courses begins after the day designated as the Last Day to Drop a Course for that course section through the day designated as the Last Day to Withdraw from that course section.
-No additional approval is required to withdraw from a course during this period. - Only in circumstances beyond the student's control will a Withdrawal be permitted after the thirty-fifth (35) instructional day.
-All official withdrawals must be approved by the instructor of the course and the division dean.
-In cases not approved, the student will receive the grade assigned by the instructor.
+- The withdrawal period for regularly scheduled courses begins each term the day after the Last Day to Drop a Course and ends on the thirty-fifth instructional day.
+The withdrawal period for flexibly scheduled courses begins after the day designated as the Last Day to Drop a Course for that course section through the day designated as the Last Day to Withdraw from that course section.
+No additional approval is required to withdraw from a course during this period. - Only in circumstances beyond the student's control will a withdrawal be permitted after the thirty-fifth instructional day.
+All official late withdrawals must be approved by the course instructor and the division dean.
+In cases not approved, the student receives the grade assigned by the instructor.